Strong Convergence of a Stochastic Rosenbrock-type Scheme for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Mathematical setting and main results

 \subsection{Finite element discretization}

 In the rest of the paper, to simplify the presentation, we consider the linear operator $A$ to be of second-order.
-More precisely, we consider the SPDE \eqref{model} to be a second-order semilinear parabolic which takes the following form
+More precisely, we consider the SPDE \eqref{model} to be a second-order semilinear parabolic SPDE of the following form